 • Plastics

-Chemical Engineering at UIUC
+Chemical Engineering at Illinois

-At UIUC, chemical engineering is hosted in the College of Liberal Arts and Sciences.
+At Illinois, chemical engineering is hosted in the College of Liberal Arts and Sciences.
 You can choose between two specializations within chemical engineering: straightforward chemical engineering, or biomolecular engineering.
 While both require a strong background in chemical engineering, biomolecular engineering has more focus on bio-applied processing and technology.

 graduate student aiding a client with a robotic prosthetic arm